-Each row of Table 1 presents information and examples relevant to a given prefix.
-The first row, for example, presents the prefix do- ‘reach the end’.
-The prototypical path meaning of each prefix is given in the second column of Table 1, along with an example of the path meaning when the prefix is combined with the verb id-ti ‘walk’, which is contracted to -j-ti in combination with prefixes.
+Each row in Table 1 presents information and examples relevant to a given prefix.
+The first row, for instance, presents the prefix do- ‘reach the end’.
+The prototypical path meaning of each prefix is given in the second column of the table, along with an example of the path meaning when the prefix is combined with the verb id-ti ‘walk’, which contracts to -j-ti in combination with prefixes.
 For the prefix do-, the path meaning is reach the end, and the combination with ‘walk’ is do-j-ti [reach.the.end.pfv-walk-inf] ‘reach a place on foot’.
 The third column of Table 1 lists the other meanings of the given prefix.
-All of the meanings of a given prefix listed in the third column are related to the prototypical path meaning, and the relationships among the meanings structure the polysemy of the prefix.
+All the meanings of a given prefix listed in the third column are related to the prototypical path meaning, and the relationships among the meanings structure the polysemy of the prefix.
 For do- ‘reach the end’, the related meanings are excess and add.
-In the fourth column of Table 1 there is an example to illustrate one of the related meanings for the prefix, with this format: li-t’ ‘pour’ > add > do-li-t’ ‘add by pouring’.
-This means that if we take the imperfective simplex verb li-t’ which means ‘pour’ and combine it with the prefix do- with the meaning add, we get the perfective verb do-li-t’ with the meaning ‘add by pouring’.
+In the fourth column of Table 1 there is an example designed to illustrate one of the related meanings of the prefix through this format: li-t’ ‘pour’ > add > do-li-t’ ‘add by pouring’.
+In other words, if we take the imperfective simplex verb li-t’, which means ‘pour’, and combine it with the prefix do- with the meaning add, we get the perfective verb do-li-t’ with the meaning ‘add by pouring’.
 The prefix v- has only a path meaning, so columns three and four are blank.
-Instead of listing examples for the prefix raz- ‘apart’, we refer to the examples in the remainder of this section.
+Instead of listing examples for the prefix raz- ‘apart’, I refer to the examples in the remainder of this section.

 Table 1 is meant to give an overall impression of the extent of polysemy in the system of Russian perfectivizing verbal prefixes.
-In the remainder of this section, we examine in more detail the polysemy of one of these prefixes, namely raz- ‘apart’, visualized in Figure 1.
+In the remainder of this section I examine in more detail the polysemy of one of these prefixes, namely raz- ‘apart’, visualized in Figure 1.

 <FIG1>

-The radial category depicted in Figure 1 shows the apart meaning as the central prototype with associative links to the remaining meanings motivated by transitional or closely related examples.
-We examine each of the meanings in turn, illustrated by examples from the Russian National Corpus (ruscorpora.ru), each cited with its “passport” (author. title. year).
-This presentation condenses the analyses of over two hundred verb stems that combine with the prefix raz- (see more at http://emptyprefixes.uit.no/raz_eng.htm).
+The radial category depicted in Figure 1 shows the apart meaning as the central prototype; its associative links to the remaining meanings are explained by transitional or closely related examples.
+I examine these meanings one by one and illustrate them with examples from the Russian National Corpus (ruscorpora.ru), each cited with its ‘passport’ (author. title. year).
+This presentation condenses the analyses of more than 200 verb stems that combine with the prefix raz- (more can be found at http://emptyprefixes.uit.no/raz_eng.htm).

-<B>4.1 1. apart
+<B>4.1 apart